AndreaRibuoli/RIBY/README.md

 So the default for *SQL\_ATTR\_SERVER\_MODE* is **SQL_FALSE (0)**.
 In order to adopt SERVER MODE we need to use another SQL CLI API: [`SQLSetEnvAttr`](https://www.ibm.com/docs/en/i/7.4?topic=functions-sqlsetenvattr-set-environment-attribute).

-We will revisit previous Ruby scripts for collecting *Connect* and *Stmt* attributes so that SERVER MODE is set before DB connections are established.
+We will revisit previous Ruby scripts for collecting *Connect* and *Stmt* attributes when SERVER MODE is set (before DB connections are established).

 ##### SQLGetConnectAttrW (SERVER MODE)